-GLOBAL POSITIONING SYSTEM (GPS) Worldwide navigation, timing, and velocity data
+GLOBAL POSITIONING SYSTEM (GPS)

+Worldwide navigation, timing, and velocity data

 Brief: GPS supplies space-based military and civil radio-positioning for geolocation, navigation, and timing.
 It is a fundamental enabler of precision bombing, CSAR, mapping, and rendezvous.
 It provides accurate and uninterrupted 3D (latitude, longitude, and altitude) position, velocity, and time data.
-GPS Block IIA first launched in 1990.
-The Air Force decommissioned the final Block IIA, launched to replace original GPS Block I series in 2016.
+The last of the GPS Block IIA satellites, launched between 1990 and 1997 was decommissioned in 2020.
 GPS Block IIR and IIR-M (modernized) included 21 vehicles launched between 2005 and 2009.
 Modernization upgrades included two new signals, enhanced encryption, anti-jamming capabilities, and a second civil signal.
-GPS Block IIF is a follow-on to IIR-M. Upgrades include extended design life, faster processors, and improved anti-jam and accuracy, with a new military signal and a second and third dedicated civil signal.
-A reserve Block IIA satellite launched in 1993 was reactivated in 2018, to replace an unusable Block IIR satellite launched in 2001.
-The Space Force decommissioned the last Block IIA satellite in 2020.
-The last of 12 GPS IIF satellites launched from Cape Canaveral on Feb.
-5, 2016.
-The next generation GPS Block IIIA, currently in production, is expected to improve accuracy, availability, integrity, and resistance to jamming.
-The newest satellites will add capabilities including nuclear detonation detection and search and rescue.
-SpaceX was awarded its first National Security Space contract to launch the second GPS IIIA on its Falcon 9 booster in May 2018.
-USAF recently contracted Lockheed Martin to build GPS IIIA vehicles nine and 10 for expected launch in 2022.
-USAF awarded three companies production-readiness contracts for vehicle 11 and is looking to competitively award a 22-satellite production contract (with added capability) to a single bidder.
-The first GPS III satellite dubbed "Vespucci" successfully launched on Dec.
-23, 2018, and completed on-orbit checks on Jan.
-13, 2020.
-The second GPS III satellite successfully launched Aug.
-22, 2019, three launches are slated for 2020 and a total of 10 GPS III satellites are planned.
-Block III improvements include a steerable, high-power, anti-jam capability.
-FY20 funds procure the first GPS Block IIIF satellite which adds additional capabilities, including a hosted search and rescue payload, as well as geographically targetable high-power military signal.
+GPS Block IIF is a follow-on to IIR-M. Upgrades include extended design life, faster processors, and improved anti-jam and accuracy, a new military signal, and a second and third dedicated civil signal.
+The GPS Block IIIA, first launched on Dec.
+23, 2018, has improved accuracy, availability, integrity, and incorporates a steerable, high-power, anti-jam capability.
+Lockheed Martin is under contract to build the final Block IIIA vehicles (nine and 10) for launch in 2022 and was awarded a follow-on \$7.2 billion contract for 22 Block IIF in 2018.
+Block IIIF adds a hosted search and rescue payload, as well as geographically targetable high-power military signal and FY21 funds procurement of the second and third vehicles.
+The third GPS III launch on June 30, 2020, marked the first GPS mission boosted by a SpaceX Falcon 9, and a fourth satellite successfully launched Nov.
+5, 2020.
+Two GPS IIIA launches are slated for 2021 and the first IIIF is slated to be launch-ready by 2026.